-There’s something about a good bundt cake that’s so appealing.
-I wonder if it’s the promise of several pieces accompanying my morning coffee the next day that I enjoy so much… This little number has pumpkin purée, maple syrup and lots of spices.
-It’s topped off with a thick maple glaze and chopped candied nuts.
-I have been making tons of candied maple nuts this season; they add a lot of texture and flavor but most importantly they’re a perfect baker’s snack!
-I don’t know if it’s just me but all this holiday baking has meant that I’m eating chocolate chips and stray pieces of cake for lunch instead of some healthy protein or salad situation 😳 So at least the nuts are good for you right?
+There’s just something about a good bundt cake that I find SO APPEALING!
+Is it the pairing with my morning coffee the next day?
+Hmmm… This little number has pumpkin purée, maple syrup and lots of spices.
+It’s topped off with a thick, maple glaze and chopped, candied nuts.
+I’ve been making tons of candied maple nuts this season… they add texture and flavor BUT ALSO make for the perfect snack!
+Is it just me or is all this holiday baking a good excuse to eat the chocolate chips and leftover cake for lunch?
+Can’t say I don’t prefer that to a healthy alternative… Nuts are good for you though, right?

 For the Cake